-- Senior EFL Teacher
+- Senior English Language Teacher

-- Senior EFL Teacher
+- Senior English Language Teacher

 John is a passionate musician in his spare time.
 He plays a number of instruments and has just started to learn the trumpet.
-He is also occasionally involved in co-organising art shows as well as making his own art works.
+He is also occasionally involved in co-organising art shows as well as making his own artworks.

-- Senior EFL Teacher
+- Senior English Language Teacher

-- EFL Teacher
+- English Language Teacher

 Michael spent 26 years in Italy running The British School of Ravenna followed by 4 years in Saudi Arabia running the English department for Ibn Khaldun International School, Riyadh.
-He returned to UK to teach at Regents University London where he has been for the last 2 years.
-Aside from that he has worked variously as a mini cab driver, meat porter in Smithfield market, van driver, Unigate milkman, north sea gas pipeline worker and others too numerous to mention.
+He returned to UK to teach at Regent's University London where he has been for the last 2 years.
+Aside from that, he has worked variously as a mini cab driver, meat porter in Smithfield market, van driver, Unigate milkman, north sea gas pipeline worker and others too numerous to mention.

 Michael spends most of his weekends ferrying various daughters from one place to another and in his free time likes cycling, swimming, reading crime novels and playing blues guitar.

-- Senior EFL Teacher
+- Senior English Language Teacher